takahe-linux/pkgs/docs/distro.md

 an initcpio is a waste of time and resources.

-# Statically compiled #

-I'm not sure about this; I'll have to try and run some speed tests!

-TODO: Check statically compiled vs runtime linking for speed...

 # Bash #

 Bash is a ridiculous language; I'd prefer to get rid of it entirely.
 There is